5 Tips From A Successful Australian Property Investor

-Jason’s journey shows that anybody can invest successfully.
+Jason’s journey shows that anybody can invest in property successfully.
 You just need the right tools and guidance, especially if you intend to invest with the goal of profiting from renovations.

 Learn as much as you can about the sellers and use the resources available to you to find distressed properties.
 If you can buy for less than market value, you put yourself in an advantageous position from the start.

 When renovating, make sure you work with the market in mind.
-Furthermore, avoid overcapitalising by managing the renovation based on your investment strategy.
+Furthermore, avoid overcapitalising by planning the renovation based on your investment strategy.